Frederick Roberts Rinehart

 Frederick Roberts Rinehart (1902–1981) was an American book publisher.
 Rinehart was a son of mystery writer Mary Roberts Rinehart, a brother of publisher Stanley Rinehart, Jr., and a brother of producer and playwright Alan Rinehart.

 Early life, education, and career launch

-Rinehart was born on 14 September 1902 in Allegheny, Pennsylvania, which has since merged with Pittsburgh, Pennsylvania.
+Rinehart was born on 14 September 1902 in Allegheny, Pennsylvania, which has since merged with Pittsburgh.
 He graduated from the Morristown School in Morristown, NJ (now Morristown-Beard School) in 1920.
 Rinehart then completed his bachelor's degree at Harvard University in 1924.
 Rinehart began his career in publishing as a worker in the shipping room at George H. Doran.
 He later served as a book salesman for the company.

 Farrar and Rinehart

 In 1929, Rinehart co-founded the publishing house Farrar & Rinehart with Stanley Rinehart and John C. Farrar.
 Rinehart then served as a vice president.
 In just a few weeks, Rinehart and his associates began announcing a slate of upcoming publications: